nikitavoloboev/data/focusing/rules.md

 ## Focus
 - Be very aggressive in cutting any kind of distractions when working.
-- Don't visit blocked sites and apps during __focus__ time.
-Don't touch the phone unless necessary during __focus__ time.
+- Don't visit blocked sites and apps when __focusing__.
+Don't touch the phone unless necessary.
-- During __focus__ time, do the activity specified in the calendar, and nothing else.
+- When __focusing__, do the task at hand and nothing else.
 - Be mindful of my habits and temptations.
 Don't succumb to them and focus on the task at hand.
 - Change location.
 Work from different places.
 - Look at where I spend my time in Timing and cut those out with Focus and scripts.
 - Less than 30 min _News_ time every day.
 - Use one screen when coding.
 Much easier to context switch.
-- Don't listen to music when coding and focusing.
-Use [Noizio](http://noiz.io) and listen to rain, train or other pieces.
+- Don't listen to music when focusing.
+Use [Noizio](http://noiz.io) and listen to rain, thunder or wind.
 - Sit up right always.
 Never slouch.

 ## Learn